koka-lang/nodec/readme.md

 ```C
 int uv_fs_close(uv_loop_t* loop, uv_fs_t* req, uv_file file, uv_fs_cb cb);
 ```
-An `int` is returned for error codes, the `loop` parameter identifies the outer event loop (and must be explcitly passed around everywhere), the `req` parameter identifies the current request object and is used to communicate local state to the callback, the `file` is the file to close, and finally, the callback cb is called when the closing finishes and gets the stored local state of the request object.

 The `loop` parameter identifies the outer event loop and must be explicitly passed around everywhere.
 We also need to pass a fresh request object `req` and can then pass in the actualy file to close, `file`.
 After that we need